ghazi-naceur/data-highway/README.md

 sbt clean; sbt compile; sbt assembly;
 ````

-3- Take your generated jar file which will be under the folder : `data-highway/target/scala-2.12/data-highway-assembly-0.1.jar`
+3- Move your generated jar file which will be under the folder : `data-highway/target/scala-2.12/data-highway-assembly-0.1.jar`
-and put inside another folder, along with the `application.conf` and `log4j2.properties` (which are under the `resources` folder).
+to your delivery folder, along with the `application.conf` and `log4j2.properties` files (which are located under the `resources` folder).

-4- Modify the `application.conf` file using the **B- Conversions** section from this `readme` file.
+4- Modify the `application.conf` file using the **B- Conversions** section of this `readme` file.

-5- Run data-highway application using the following commands :
+5- Run **data-highway** application using the following commands :

-If you are using Spark, run the following command :
+If you are using Spark, run the following command with these routes : (See the **B- Conversions** section)
+ * B-1- JSON Conversion
+ * B-2- Parquet Conversion
+ * B-3- CSV Conversion
+ * B-4- Avro Conversion
+ * B-5-c- Sending data to Kafka though **Spark Kafka Producer Plugin**
+ * B-6-c- Consuming data from Kafka though **Spark Kafka Consumer Plugin**

 ````shell script
 spark-submit  \
       --packages org.apache.spark:spark-avro_2.12:2.4.0 \